When is Outlander season 5 released? What's going to happen?

 Is there an Outlander season 5 trailer?

 Yes!
-The trailer premiered at New York Comic Con in October, at a star-studded Outlander panel featuring series stars including Caitriona Balfe and Sam Heughan.
+First, a teaser premiered at New York Comic Con in October 2019, at a star-studded Outlander panel featuring series stars including Caitriona Balfe and Sam Heughan.

 Teasing more potential time-travel for the Frasers, you can watch it below…